Ice Safety

 Overflow

 Overflow often occurs on many of the Yukon’s lakes.
-When snowmobiles encounter overflow it’s very easy to get stuck and very difficult to get unstuck.
+When snowmobiles encounter overflow it’s very easy to get stuck.
 There is usually little danger of falling through the main ice layer, however you will likely get wet trying to get unstuck.

 Water expands 11% when it freezes, and most lakes freeze from the top down.
-As the ice freezes lower and lower, this expansion increases the water pressure and this causes the liquid water to push up and out of any available path to the surface.
+As the ice freezes lower and lower, this expansion increases the water pressure causing some of the remaining liquid water to push up and out of any available path to the surface.
 The weight of the ice and snow sitting on top of the liquid water also causes this push.
-These are the main causes of overflow and it can happen in virtually any weather.
+Overflow can happen in virtually any weather.

-Once on top of the ice layer the water mixes with the snow on the surface and turns to slush, which can quickly bog down a snowmobile.
-Once this slush gets into your undercarriage it tends to freeze making your snowmobile difficult to move and heavier to lift.
+Once on top of the main ice layer the water mixes with snow and turns to slush, which can quickly bog down a snowmobile.
+Once this slush gets into your undercarriage it tends to re-freeze making your snowmobile difficult to move and much heavier to lift.

-Snowmobilers should always be on the lookout for overflow and be ready to avoid it whenever possible.
+Snowmobilers should always be on the lookout for overflow and be ready to avoid it.
 If you do encounter overflow keep up your momentum and vacate the area as soon as possible.
-Always travel with a buddy, carry some recovery equipment such as shovels and tow straps, and be ready to light a fire to dry out your wet boots after dealing with overflow.
+Always travel with a buddy, carry some recovery equipment, and be ready to light a fire to dry out your wet boots.

 More Information: